zanerock/specify-string/README.md

 ## Extending validations

-The `validateString` function or `Validator` object take an optional `validators` parameter.
+The `validateString` function or `Validator` constructor take an optional `validators` parameter.
 This is an object whose keys are validation names and values are validation functions.

 A `validators` object can be manually built, like in the [usage example](#usage), directly use compatible objects such as `import validators from 'validator'`, or make use of a star import `import * as validators from 'some-validation-package'` depending on the nature of the validations.

 A validation function must return `true` if a string is validated.
-Any other result is treated as indicating the string is invalid according to that validator. it is recommended to return a string, as the core validators do, that provides an explanation for why the string failed to validate.
+Any other result should be treated as indicating the string is invalid according to that validator.
+It is recommended to return a string, as the core validators do, that provides an explanation for why the string failed to validate.